chromium/chromium/docs/network_traffic_annotations.md

 create a network request.

 ### Content of Annotation Tag
-Each network traffic annotation should specify the following items:
+Each network traffic annotation should specify the following items, as defined in the `NetworkTrafficAnnotation` message of `chrome/browser/privacy/traffic_annotation.proto`:
 * `uniqueـid`: A globally unique identifier that must stay unchanged while the network request carries the same semantic meaning.
 If the network request gets a new meaning, this ID needs to be changed.
 The purpose of this ID is to give